Quaxir/om-smart-contracts/README.md

 ### Spin up a local blockchain with a shared state

 Migrations are run either as a standalone operation, in case a smart contract needs to be deployed on a target blockchain, or as the first step in the testing procedure.
 In doing so, Truffle spins up a local ganache instance which is then teared down at the end of the tests.
-Since the size of the SMAUG marketplace smart contract is grater than the maxium size allowed by default on a ganache instance, migrations will fail if not run against a target blockchain that supports greater contract sizes.

 In our case, to make easier and faster to set up the development environment, some scripts are provided to spin up a blockchain locally on the machine on port 8545 using the [Truffle ganache-cli](https://hub.docker.com/r/trufflesuite/ganache-cli/) Docker image.
 To do so, run `npm run deploy:marketplace`.
 The Docker container uses a mounted volume for the blockchain database, meaning that restarting the container will preserve the state of the blockchain (all the contracts deployed and all the transactions issued).
 The state of the blockchain is saved in the `marketplace_state`, **so it is highly discouraged to touch the content of this directory, since that would invalidate the whole blockchain state**.